The Happily Ever After of Sustainable Businesses (V) - The Final Chapter

-We have all heard the raving success of Spotify, Uber, Lime, Airbnb on creating an access economy where people buy access to the service that they need instead of buying the right to possess the item, and it works well.
+We have all heard the raving success of innovation such as Spotify, Uber, Lime, Airbnb on creating an access economy where people buy access to the service that they need instead of buying the right to possess the item, and it works well.
 Business owners are becoming more creative in ways that they can offer their products to people.
 The problem here is whether people are ready to rent or only gain access to everything that they use?

-However, when looking at the rest of the responses, the concern that people have are that they prefer not to be bounded by contracts, they did not know it was possible, in fact less people thought that it was more expensive than buying the product or trusting the company was an issue.
+However, when looking at the rest of the responses, the concern that people have are that they prefer not to be bounded by contracts.
+They did not know it was possible.
+In fact less people thought that it was more expensive than buying the product or trusting the company was an issue.

 Yes, you heard it – trendy.
-We have to admit that there will always be a group of consumers that would like to stay close to the latest technologies or fashion movements, it would be unrealistic for us to believe that timeless designs will eventually be the only thing that people fall for, many creatives would be out of job and out of luck if that were the case!
+We have to admit that there will always be a group of consumers that would like to stay close to the latest technologies or fashion movements.
+It would be unrealistic for us to believe that timeless designs will eventually be the only thing that people fall for.
+Many creatives would be out of job and out of luck if that were the case!
 To renew and rebuild is certainly a model that would be attractive to those that like to stay on trend, so as to rent.

 This brings us to the end of this mini-series of thoughts and opportunities for sustainable businesses to innovate and be a profitable business.
 As the story developed through the chapters, more and more questions were provoked.
 This is to demonstrate that, as business owners we seek maturity and prosperity through continuous learning, exchange of ideas and finding new ways to remain relevant and create a better impact.

-Myth is a catalyst for innovation, and ideas of doing things differently, join our community to be inspired and have the opportunity to engage directly with likeminded businesses, or speak to us (firstname.lastname@example.org) to help you spark inspiration and put together a strategy that works for you, and aims at bringing competitive advantages to your sustainable business in the long run.
+Myth is a catalyst for innovation, and ideas of doing things differently.
+Join our community to be inspired and have the opportunity to engage directly with likeminded businesses.
+Or speak to us (email@example.com) to help you spark inspiration and put together a strategy that works for you, and aims at bringing competitive advantages to your sustainable business in the long run.

 Have you found your happily ever after yet?